tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 6 - Create your SLURM batch script

 This repo includes a template.
 Look at it now.
 It's pretty easy to follow.
 A decent run is well under an hour, maybe give yourself 2.
 Make sure to set a time limit to prevent jobs from hanging.

 The one nuanced concept here is what a "task" is.
+This is an MPI thing.
+When you have MPI in your code, and you specify for example 4 tasks a.k.a MPI Ranks, your program will run 4 times BUT each process will respond differently and do different parts of the code based on its MPI Rank or ID.
+These processes will communicate with eachother via MPI which is slower than lower level communications obviously.
+Historically, programs were written with a one rank per core assumption.
+Now that's actually likely to be a bit inefficient on modern machines.
+You want a few threads per rank.
+Look into what the best configuration is, experiment.

 # Step 7 - Submit your Job*
 ```